International Atomic Energy Agency: Publications

 Typically issued in July each year, the IAEA Annual Report summarizes and highlights developments over the past year in major areas of the Agency's work.
 It includes a summary of major issues, activities, and achievements, and status tables and graphs related to safeguards, safety, and science and technology.
+Alongside the Annual Report, the IAEA also issues Topical Reviews which detail specific sectors of its work, comprising the Nuclear Safety Review, Nuclear Security Review, Safeguards Implementation Report, Nuclear Technology Review, and Technical Cooperation Report.